ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

                                   n.spde = spde.pred$n.spde)
 ```

-However, since the points where we want to project our predictions are different from the datapoints, we need two different projector matrices.
-The first one is the standard one we have used so far (A_est), while the second does not contain point location since we will project the model results directly at the mesh vertices.
-Similarly, we will need two stacks, one for estimations and one for predictions, joined using the `inla.stack()` function to form a joined stack.
+__Since the points where we want to project our predictions are different from the datapoints, we need two different projector matrices.
+The first one is the standard one we have used so far (`A_est`), while the second does not contain point locations since we will project the model results directly on the mesh vertices.
+Similarly, we will need two stacks, one for estimations and one for predictions, joined using the `inla.stack()` function to form a joined stack.__

 ```R
 A_est <- inla.spde.make.A(mesh = MeshPred,
                           loc = Loc)